learn-physics-enm/learn-physics-enm.github.io/README.md

 3. Go to `http://localhost:3000/` in your browser to see the site.
 4. Changes made to docs should update instantly

+Note: when building the site, docusaurus will give unsupported file type errors for the SVGs.
+Ignore them.

 ## Installation

 ```bash